torretje/Arduino8255/README.md

 ===========

 Arduino interfacing a pio 8255.
-<br/>Check for more information http://www.torretje.nl/Projects/8255
+<br/>Check for some more information http://www.torretje.nl/Projects/8255

 Expand arduino with this golden oldie 82c55a.